arakoodev/doc/kb/2023-08-06-How Pinecone Works with OpenAI/How Pinecone Works with OpenAI.md

-### Title: Unleashing the Power: How Pinecone Works with OpenAI
+### Unleashing the Power: How Pinecone Works with OpenAI

 Imagine a world where artificial intelligence (AI) systems possess the ability to comprehend, reason, and respond to human queries with astonishing accuracy and speed.
 Such a world is made possible through the collaboration between Pinecone and OpenAI, two leading players in the AI landscape.